-Education - according to students, social entrepreneurship can develop knowledge and skills by organizing workshops, creative seminars and other various events for children, young people, the un-
+Education - according to students, social entrepreneurship can develop knowledge and skills by organizing workshops, creative seminars and other various events for children, young people, the unemployed, or the marginalized parts of the community.

 Those students who said that social entrepreneurship cannot respond to social problems think that people in Croatia are oriented far more towards money than towards other people, and that Croatia has far too many problems, such as conservatism, nepotism, corruption, lack of political will and poor government and management in all sectors.
 In addition, some students argue that social entrepreneurship does not generate any profit, which can be the reason why, both individuals and institutions, are losing interest in supporting social entrepreneurship.
 It is significant to note that this kind of attitude mostly comes from students from Osijek (as a less developed region).